 - a.
-Binational Culture: Imperial County is located directly north of the U.S.-Mexico border, and shares the border with the Mexican state capital city of Mexicali.
+Binational Culture: Imperial County is located directly north of the U.S.-Mexico border, and shares the border with the Mexican state capital city of Mexicali, Baja California, Mexico.
 This allows residents and visitors of Imperial County a chance to experience the culture of another country, including their politics, businesses, traditions, food, and entertainment. - b.
-Small Town Atmosphere: Imperial County is considered a small or rural area, which has resulted in a very close-knit community.
+Small Town Atmosphere: Although geographically large, extending over 4,597 square miles, Imperial County is considered a small or rural area, which has resulted in a very close-knit community.

 c.
-Blue-Collar Work Ethic: A term commonly used to describe cities in the American Midwest; the Imperial County's agriculture based economy lends itself to a strong work ethic and deep-rooted values.
-Part of acquiring a high quality of life centers around the work ethic in a region, and our close-knit community encourages residents to value work.
-A high value placed on hard work and guidance by ethics provides longterm benefits to residents, visitors, and potential investors in the region.
+Blue-Collar Work Ethic: A term commonly used to describe cities in the American Midwest; the County's Imperial primarily agriculture based economy lends itself to a strong work ethic and deep-rooted values.
+Part acquiring a high quality of life centers around the work ethic in a region and its close-knit community encourages residents to value work.
+A high value placed on hard work and guidance by ethics provides long-term benefits to residents, visitors, and potential investors in the region.